gregfromstl/gregfromstl/blog/expensive-skills.md

 ---

-If you want to explore this topic in greater detail, I recommend reading Hyperion and The Fall of Hyperion.
+If you want to explore this topic in greater detail, I recommend reading _Hyperion_ and _The Fall of Hyperion_.